ArekKrak/Java/README.md

 # Java
-One of the programs I wrote once during my Java course
+One of the programs I wrote once during an online Java course.